 This will create the complete directory hierarchy from the current directory (or, when it is specified from the optional project path).
-It will also create a project file containing the project name.
+It will also create a project file containing the project name, and optionnally will initialize it with some use statements.

 Note that the <release> argument may be left empty (or to an empty string).
-In this case, the directory hierarchy will be limited to one level devoted to the project name.
+In this case, the directory hierarchy will be limited to the single level of the project name.